 Wondering where to start?
 These tips will help you set up a budget that meets your needs and will put you on track towards profit and growth.

 1. Determine Your Fixed Costs

 Your fixed costs stay constant regardless of production.
 What are you paying for your lease in 2018?
 Are you moving some time within the next year?
 (Many businesses are moving to city centers, are you following this trend?)

-Other fixed costs include property taxes, insurance, and the salaries you’re paying your employees, if they receive fixed annual salaries that don’t depend on hours worked.
+Other fixed costs include property taxes, insurance, and the fixed annual salaries you’re paying your employees.
 (If you pay your employees hourly wages, account for this in the variable cost category.)

 2. Estimate Your Variable Costs

 Your variable costs will change with production.
 Costs under this umbrella include material costs, credit card fees, hourly wages for your employees or contractors, and commissions for your salespeople.